jefftenb-db/vantage_rwe/GENIE_INTEGRATION.md

-# Databricks Genie API Integration
+# Databricks Genie API Integration - Vantage RWE

+**Commercial Intelligence from Real-World Evidence**

-This document explains how the Databricks Genie Conversation API is integrated into the OMOP Cohort Builder.
+This document explains how the Databricks Genie Conversation API is integrated into Vantage RWE.

 ## Overview